 Darkroom: Color Photography

-In this class we will discover the disappearing art of traditional color darkroom photography.
-You will develop 35mm or medium format negatives and print enlargements in a darkroom using similar color chemistry to the ones used in your local mom and pop foto-mat.
+In this workshop we will discover the disappearing art of Traditional Color Darkroom Photography!
+In this four week course, you will develop 35mm or medium format negatives, and print enlargements in a darkroom using similar color chemistry to the ones used in your local Mom & Pop Foto-Mat.
 Do you want that funky 70-80’s retro look in your 8×10 or 11×14 sized shots?
 Do you want a hands-on approach rather than pressing a button on your smart-phone?
 You will master all of this in one term.

 What you will learn in this class: